Journal of International and Comparative Education (JICE)

 https://samudera.um.edu.my/index.php/JICE

 <p>The Journal of International and Comparative Education (JICE) is an open-access journal which focuses on the emerging role of international and comparative education.
 JICE publishes peer-reviewed research and critical/theoretical reviews of issues in education as presented from a number of locations both at international and country levels.
-JICE provides theoretical and practical importance and relevance to scholars, policy-makers and practitioners alike with interest in the field of international and comparative education.</p> <p><strong>Print ISSN</strong>: 2232-1802<br><strong>E-ISSN</strong>: 2289-2567<br><strong>Publisher</strong>: <a href="http://www.umpress.com.my/index.php?route=information/information&information_id=4" target="_blank">University of Malaya Press</a> </p> <p> </p>University of Malaya Pressen-USJournal of International and Comparative Education (JICE)2289-2567<p>The Journal of International and Comparative Education (JICE) is licensed under a <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/" rel="license">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a></p>The Current Status of Internationalization at Home in Chinese Higher Education Institutions
+JICE provides theoretical and practical importance and relevance to scholars, policy-makers and practitioners alike with interest in the field of international and comparative education.</p> <p><strong>Print ISSN</strong>: 2232-1802<br /><strong>E-ISSN</strong>: 2289-2567<br /><strong>Publisher</strong>: <a href="http://www.umpress.com.my/index.php?route=information/information&information_id=4" target="_blank" rel="noopener">University of Malaya Press</a> </p> <p> </p>University of Malaya Pressen-USJournal of International and Comparative Education (JICE)2289-2567<p>The Journal of International and Comparative Education (JICE) is licensed under a <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/" rel="license">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a></p>Overcoming Linguistic and Cultural Barriers to Student/Staff Communication in International Higher Education: Chinese Students’ Experience and Preferences

 Copyright (c) 2025 Journal of International and Comparative Education (JICE)